HimoriK/computer-science/README.md

 # Summary

 Learn Computer Science with a clear curriculum of curated materials.
+I want to make one thing clear: There is no easy way to learn about this stuff, there are quick ways, yes.
+Not easy ways though.
+The quickest way, is to not waste your time with pointless mediocre courses when you could instead simply pick up a free book and teach yourself.
+That's 1 big book, or 3 specialized smaller books teaching about the specific things you want to know.
+To prove my point, before you consider going on edX or Coursera, search for a popular programming language [here](https://www.classcentral.com) and reviews for the courses you're interested in.
+Reviews imply
+Coursera > edX, but the curriculum of online schooling is limited, and even the best universities in the world have educational issues, your best bet is to pick your favorite books and learn by practice.
+Videos can help too, but attention drifts, while practice lingers.

 **Organization**.
 The curriculum is designed as follows:
 - *Intro CS*: for students to try out CS and see if it's right for them